Denis Masséglia

 Denis Masséglia (born 11 April 1981) is a French politician of La République En Marche!
 (LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Maine-et-Loire.

 Political career

 In parliament, Masséglia serves as member of the Committee on Foreign Affairs.
 In addition to his committee assignments, he is part of the parliamentary friendship groups with the United States, Japan and South Korea.

 In 2017, Masséglia launched a parliamentary study group on video games.

+In 2023, Masséglia pushed for an provision in a bill that all town halls must display a presidential portrait.

 Political positions

 In July 2019, Masséglia voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.